Admissions Policies

 Student Age Requirements

-Kolbe Academy students enrolled with us in our Full-Time Standard or Full-Time Flex programs should review their state guidance for minimum age requirements.
+Kolbe Academy students enrolled in our Full-Time Standard or Full-Time Flex programs should review their state’s regulations regarding minimum school-age requirements.
+Kolbe Academy does not offer adult education programs.

 Course Registration Prerequisites